 Additional Orlando Family Activities

 With so many fun things to do in Orlando, we couldn’t limit ourselves to 9!

 So, if you have more time in Orlando, consider checking out our other favorites:

 - Gatorland (Alligator and crocodile exhibits and an awesome Gator Wrestlin’ Show!)

-- Fun Spot America (Multi-level go kart tracks and a wooden rollercoater are highlights here.)
+- Fun Spot America (Multi-level go-kart tracks and a wooden rollercoaster are highlights here.)

 - Orlando Tree Trek Adventure Park (97 challenges on swings, nets, ropes, and trapezes.)